What to do & how to report

 Additional information about Title IX at DePauw University are available in an electronic brochure can be found here.

-When a report is made to Public Safety.
-Public Safety will investigate all reports of sexual misconduct they receive and forward them both to the Putnam County Prosecutor's Office and to the Title IX Office.
+When a report is made to the DePauw Police Department.
+DePauw Police will investigate all reports of sexual misconduct they receive and forward them both to the Putnam County Prosecutor's Office and to the Title IX Office.
 Following the investigation, the University will decide if a formal charge of sexual misconduct should be processed.